Algebraic Geometry over $C^\infty$-rings: Abstract

 If $X$ is a manifold then the $\R$-algebra $C^\iy(X)$ of smooth functions $c:X\ra\R$ is a $C^\iy$-{\it ring}.
 That is, for each smooth function $f:\R^n\ra\R$ there is an $n$-fold operation $\Phi_f:C^\iy(X)^n\ra C^\iy(X)$ acting by $\Phi_f:(c_1,\ldots,c_n)\mapsto f(c_1,\ldots,c_n)$, and these operations $\Phi_f$ satisfy many natural identities.
 Thus, $C^\iy(X)$ actually has a far richer structure than the obvious $\R$-algebra structure.

 We explain the foundations of a version of algebraic geometry in which rings or algebras are replaced by $C^\iy$-rings.
 As schemes are the basic objects in algebraic geometry, the new basic objects are $C^\iy$-{\it schemes}, a category of geometric objects which generalize manifolds, and whose morphisms generalize smooth maps.
-We also study {\it quasicoherent\/} and {\it coherent sheaves\/} on $C^\iy$-schemes, and $C^\iy$-{\it stacks}, in particular {\it Deligne--Mumford\/ $C^\iy$-stacks}, a 2-category of geometric objects generalizing orbifolds.
+We also study {\it quasicoherent sheaves\/} on $C^\iy$-schemes, and $C^\iy$-{\it stacks}, in particular {\it Deligne--Mumford\/ $C^\iy$-stacks}, a 2-category of geometric objects generalizing orbifolds.

 Many of these ideas are not new: $C^\iy$-rings and $C^\iy$-schemes have long been part of synthetic differential geometry.
 But we develop them in new directions.
-In a sequel \cite{Joyc3} the author will use these tools to define {\it d-manifolds\/} and {\it d-orbifolds}, `derived' versions of manifolds and orbifolds related to Spivak's `derived manifolds' \cite{Spiv}.
-These in turn will have applications in symplectic geometry, as the geometric structure on moduli spaces of $J$-holomorphic curves.
-This paper is surveyed in~\cite{Joyc2}.
+In \cite{Joyc2,Joyc3,Joyc4}, the author uses these tools to define {\it d-manifolds\/} and {\it d-orbifolds}, `derived' versions of manifolds and orbifolds related to Spivak's `derived manifolds'~\cite{Spiv}.